Reasons Not to Buy Life Insurance

 Fortunately, life insurance isn’t the only way you can financially safeguard your loved ones.
 Here are other methods to protect your beneficiaries and leave a financial legacy:

-Putting money into a savings account regularly helps you leave a nest egg for your family.
-You can give them access to the account and tell them to withdraw the money when you pass.
+Putting money into a savings account regularly helps you build a nest egg for your family.
+You can designate beneficiaries or structure your accounts to ensure funds are accessible to your family after your death.

 A personal savings account is more flexible than life insurance because you don’t have predetermined premiums.
 You can put as much or as little into it based on your financial capabilities.

-Investing in financial instruments like stocks and real estate is a way to leave a financial legacy for your family.
+Investing in assets like stocks or real estate can help build a financial legacy, though taxes and market fluctuations may affect what your beneficiaries receive for your family.
 When you pass, they can either sell those assets to get money immediately or take over management to grow their value over time.

 However, these assets aren’t a foolproof way to leave money to your family.
 Some assets grow in value over time, but some might drop in value, which means you end up losing money.

-You can get life insurance without paying for it.
+Some employers offer life insurance as part of a benefits package at no direct cost to employees.
 Some workplaces offer life insurance for their employees as part of their benefits package.
 Employer life insurance coverage is usually smaller than self-paid life insurance, but the upside is that you don’t have to spend extra money to get it.

 Funeral costs can be expensive.
 Fortunately, you can take out an insurance policy called final expense insurance.
 Final expense insurance is a whole-life policy with a smaller death benefit designed to help with your funeral expenses.

-Accidents are one of Canada’s leading causes of death, so it’s normal to worry about them.
-You can get accidental death insurance that will pay out if you pass away in an accident.
+Accidental deaths do occur in Canada, but they represent a smaller portion of overall mortality compared to illnesses, so it’s normal to worry about them.
+You can get accidental death insurance that will pay out if you pass away due to a covered accident, subject to policy terms and exclusions.

 Congratulations!
 You made it to the end!